freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions
+- Enter `./bike-shop.sh` in the terminal and press enter
+- Make sure you are in the `project` folder first

 ## 1160.
 Ask for Bike To Rent

 ### 1160.1

-Okay, that seems to be working. add `echo -e "\nWhich one would you like to rent?"`
+Awesome, add another echo command after your loop with the message: `"Which one would you like to rent?"`.
+Put a new line character at the beginning of the message.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions
+- Use the `echo` command with `-e` flag
+- Be sure to add the new line at the beginning of the message
+- Add this to the suggested area: `echo -e "\nWhich one would you like to rent?"`

 ## 1170. read `BIKE_ID_TO_RENT`

 ### 1170.1

-read `BIKE_ID_TO_RENT`
+Add a command to `read` input into a varaible named `BIKE_ID_TO_RENT`.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions
+- Add this to the suggested area: `read BIKE_ID_TO_RENT`